top of page

 Even if you sell your home as is, you must disclose known defects and issues.
 Failing to disclose problems like mold, foundation cracks, or pest infestations can lead to legal trouble after the sale.

 Buyers in the Greenbriar Oceanaire real estate market are becoming more informed and cautious.
 If they discover undisclosed issues, they may sue or demand compensation.
-This risk can be avoided by being transparent upfront, but it also means you cannot simply hide problems when selling as is.
+This risk can be avoided by being transparent upfront.
+However, it also means you cannot simply hide problems when selling as is.

 5. Difficulty Financing for Buyers